FodyF/cypress-pure-query/README.md

 ### Cypress queries that just return a result

 Cypress 12 gave query commands a new API, but they still fail the test when the query fails.
-This library allows queries to be side-effect free, as per the [CommandQuerySeparation](https://martinfowler.com/bliki/CommandQuerySeparation.html) principle:
+This is an experimental library that allows queries to be side-effect free, as per the [CommandQuerySeparation](https://martinfowler.com/bliki/CommandQuerySeparation.html) principle:

 <dl>
   <dt>Queries:</dt>